 - “Sending hugs, love and lots of prayers for you and your family.”

-Whether you decide to send your sympathy card along with a thoughtful gift, a bouquet of sympathy flowers, a homemade meal or alone, just letting them know you’re thinking of them will make a difference.
+Whether you decide to send your condolence card along with a thoughtful sympathy gift, a bouquet flowers, a homemade meal or alone, just letting them know you’re thinking of them will make a world of difference.